wimpy/wimpy.environment/README.md

 ### Application Stack
 For every application that you deploy, this role will create the following resources
+- A repository in Elastic Container Registry to store Docker images.
-- Security Group for your application that allows traffic to the application port from Load Balancers
+- Security Group for your application that allows traffic to the application port from Load Balancers and from instances with the same security group.
-- Security Group for your Load Balancers that allows public traffic
+- Security Group for your Load Balancers that allows public traffic.
-- Security Group for your databases that allows traffic from your applications
+- Security Group for your databases that allows traffic from your applications.
-- IAM Role for the application so it can access to S3, KMS and CloudWatch
+- IAM Role for the application so it can access to S3, KMS and CloudWatch.